MauriceRohr/ar_nav/README.md

 git clone -b kinetic-devel https://github.com/raultron/ar_sys.git

 git clone https://github.com/whoenig/crazyflie_ros.git
+cd crazyflie_ros
+git submodule init
+git submodule update
 ```
+Use catkin_make on your workspace to compile.

 The other packages should be in your ROS distribution.

 ## Installation